-Large interdisciplinary projects face many challenges, from encouraging the necessary interaction among scientists to achieve transdisciplinary goals, to stakeholder engagement, to farm-level technology transfer.
-Focusing on one grower's farm at a time using a case study approach has provided a successful platform for these needs.
-At the same time, it can help growers think through the challenges of adapting to climate change, which will require collective innovation to develop and use new knowledge.
 To support this process, we have developed multimedia producer case studies for cereal-based cropping systems in the Pacific Northwest.
 Case studies span both irrigated and dryland cropping areas, and highlight a range of innovative strategies that enhance resiliency.

 Each case study includes a short (5-7 minute) video, and a more detailed written profile.
 The written profile includes details from growers on how participants successfully adopted these practices, their perspectives on benefits and challenges, and their thoughts on risk and climate change.
 Sidebars (approximately 6 per case study) are used to address additional topics in a trans-disciplinary manner.
 For example, the case study on precision agriculture includes a sidebar that describes ongoing on-farm research into nitrogen dynamics, and explains potential farm-level implications.
 Meanwhile, another sidebar provides details on fertilizer cost savings achieved using precision agriculture tools.

-Final video and written case studies will be available at www.casestudies.reacchpna.org.
+Final video and written case studies can be found at:

+www.casestudies.reacchpna.org.